McGill Summer Academy Instructors

 Jean-Christophe Boivin, Instructor

 Jean-Christophe is a PhD Candidate in the Integrated Program in Neuroscience at McGill University.
 Under the supervision of Dr. Tomoko Ohyama, he uses cutting-edge optogenetic and imaging techniques to study how the nociceptive system of Drosophila larva adapts to prior noxious experiences.
-Outside of his research, Jean-Christophe held teaching assistant positions for courses in neuroethology and neuro-ethics, aiming to guide undergraduate students in scientific and essayistic writing assignments.
+Outside of his research, Jean-Christophe held Teaching Assistant positions for courses in neuroethology and neuro-ethics, aiming to guide undergraduate students in scientific and essayistic writing assignments.
 He holds a BSc in Neuroscience, Cognitive and Behavioural stream, from McGill University.

-Professor Tari Ajadi, Supervisor
+Dr. Tari Ajadi, Supervisor

 Tari Ajadi is an Assistant Professor in the Department of Political Science at McGill University.
 His research compares how Black activists in mid-sized municipalities strategize to prompt change in policing and in health policy.
 As a British-Nigerian immigrant to Canada, Professor Ajadi's goal is to produce research that supports and engages with the heterogenous experiences of Black communities across the country.
 He holds a PhD and an MA in Political Science from Dalhousie University.

-Sophie Kennan, Instructor
+Sophie Keenan, Instructor